ms94ap/ms94ap.github.io/_posts/2016-11-03-rails-angular-project.markdown

 There are two ways to build an app.
 Either start building the front end with AngularJs and then build your back end with Rails or the other way round.
 I prefer to start from bottom up.
 Setting up Rails didn't take took long.

-1)Some key points of the project
+Some key points of the project

-Adding and removing gems
+1) Adding and removing gems
 Working with turbolinks can be challenging.
 The link explains the differences between turbolinks and Angular JS and how you can set up your files.

 [](http://stackoverflow.com/questions/14797935/using-angularjs-with-turbolinks)